mango-basket/mango-meta/docs/devjournal.md

 - [x] bug c2: variable allocation dead assembly when there are no locals

+# 30-12-2025

+- [x] stack balancing
+  - [x] every `statement` should leave the stack pointer where it was after execution
+- [ ] bug c3: variable udpation syntax adds some redundant code

 - [ ] dead code analysis (on the ast)
   - [ ] unused variables/functions; remove unused declarations
   - [ ] ifs or loops that are never entered